apex956/Study-Cards/README.md

 # Study-Cards
 ## General Description
-The Study Cards application provides a simple way to study subjects such as languages using flash-cards.
+The Study Cards application provides a simple way to study subjects such as languages using text flash-cards.
 ## Status
 Work in progress
 ## Comments